JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 I'm pursuing my Master's degree in Transport and Geoinformation Technology at [KTH](https://www.kth.se/en).
 I completed my Bachelor's degree in Civil Engineering (track: Geotechnical Engineering) at [Tongji University](https://en.tongji.edu.cn/p/#/), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I'm also a dancer with experience in choreography and freestyle battles.
+Outside of academics, I'm a dancer with experience in choreography and freestyle battles.

 ## Education

-### KTH Royal Institute of Technology (2024-08 - 2026-06)
+### KTH Royal Institute of Technology (2024-08 - 2026-07)
 - Master's Student in Transport and Geoinformation Technology.
 - KTH Scholarship Awardee.
 - Core modules: GIS and Spatial Analysis, Applied AI in Transport and GeoAI, Logistics, Statistical Learning.
-- Thesis host: WSP Sverige AB.
+- Thesis host: WSP (Sweden).

 ### Tongji University (2019-09 - 2024-07)
 - Bachelor's Degree in Civil Engineering.